pbright/django-videoplayer/src/video_player/GOTCHAS.md

 5. On iPhones running <= iOS9, videos non-optionally open in a separate player.
 On iOS10 the video can be made to play inline.
 On non-iOS devices and iPads, the video typically plays inline.
-You must account for all possibilities, even though the design probably won't.

 6. If you are providing a fullscreen button, make sure you test it on every page.
 Browsers use z-index to place the fullscreen element on top, but